-We will meet online via Zoom meeting ID 912-8529-2224.
-The meeting is passcode-protected.
-Also, only HKUST authenticated users will be eligible to join.
-Please visit our course website on Canvas and click through "Zoom meeting".
+While we are required to hold classes online, we will meet via Zoom meeting ID 965-7129-5723.
+The meeting is passcode-protected and requires HKUST authentication to join.
+Please click through "Zoom meeting" on our Canvas website.

 Your active participation is essential to make our classes a success.
 Barring temporary technical problems, I encourage and expect you to join with both audio and video.
-Group chat will be on for the first few minutes so we can discuss any connection problems, and may be turned on again from time to time if needed.
+Group chat will be on for the first few minutes so we can discuss any connection problems.
 However for most of the meeting, the chat function will be turned off.
 This helps to avoid parallel conversations that may distract other students.

 You are always welcome to ask questions or make comments related to the material we are discussing.
 To do this, please "raise your hand" in the Zoom meeting, and I will call on you.
 I may also ask a question and ask for volunteers to answer, or ask a specific question to a specific student.
-We will also use Zoom polls as a way to check understanding.
+We may also use Zoom polls as a way to check understanding.
 It is important that you are actively participating throughout!